bcmichael/RNMR-Docs/docs/command/full_command.md

 Description:
 `WTRM` writes a command to a terminal and reads a response.
 The terminal is specified by its index.
 If no index is specified RNMR will prompt for it with a default of 1.
 If no command is provided RNMR will prompt for it with no default.
-THe response read form the terminal will be printed as an informational message.
+The response read form the terminal will be printed as an informational message.
 ## WTSET
 Wait for heater to stabilize at setpoint